DRC-ThanhHai/GithubTest/README.md

 ## Note
 - My project works with 4k-video with H264 codec, not really stable with H265 codec
-- Some videos would perform lagg and I'm trying to fix that
+- Some videos would perform lag and I'm trying to fix that

 ## Adding Contributions
 If you want to help me doing better on my project, just make a 'pull request'